sugaryourcoffee/monitoring/docs/ganglia.md

     data_source "Monitoring" localhost:8649

+The meaning of this line is that all servers that belong to the cluster *Monitoring* can be contacted over the port 8649.
+Or in other words all servers that belong to the *Monitoring* cluster have to have the port 8649 in their *udp_send_channel* and *tcp_receive_channel* directives.

 We can now check if everything works by restarting Ganglia with

     ganglia$ sudo service ganglia-monitor restart
     ganglia$ sudo service gmetad restart

 and head over to the Ganglia web interface at [localhost:4568/ganglia](http://localhost:4568/ganglia).
+If it is not working properly you can check *gmond* and *gmetad* with telnet.

+To test *gmond* issue following command:

+    ganglia$ telnet localhost 8649

+This should respond with some XML data and then close the connection. *gmetad* listens on port 8651 and we can check whether it is running with

+    ganglia$ telnet localhost 8651

+This should also repsond with some XML data and then close the connection.

 If everything works we want to manage these files with Puppet.
 We copy these files to the Ganglia Puppet module in the files directory on our Puppet server.

 #### Manage Ganglia Configuration Files with Puppet
 First we copy *gmond.conf* and *gmetad.conf* from our Ganglia server to our